Celebrating our Catholic Life

 Money is raised through fund raising events, fairs and charitable donations from the school community.
-In recent years we have made donations to CAFOD, Macmillan Cancer research, Roald Dahl charities and many other worthy causes.
+In recent years we have made donations to CAFOD, Macmillan Cancer research, Father Hudsons, the Royal British Legion and many other worthy causes.

-We also support the local food bank (St. Paul's) by collecting and donating food during Harvest Festival.
+We also support the The Good Shepherd, Wolverhampton by collecting and donating food and toiletries during Harvest and Advent.

 Year 6 visited St Chad's Cathedral in Birmingham.
 They were an absolute credit to the school and really impressed their tour guides with their knowledge and understanding of RE and the Catholic Faith.
 Their excellent behaviour, responses and reverence in Mass were also noted and commented on by parishioners.
 The staff and Dean of the Cathedral were so impressed with our children that they sent a special letter to Mrs Hinton.